Zen & martial arts

 In ancient Japan, Zen had a major impact on Samurai warriors, and it and was widely adopted as their official religion.
-The Samurai achieved perfection in martial arts such as kenjutsu, kyujutsu, and jujutsu through the practice of Zazen.
+The Samurai achieved perfection in martial arts such as kenjutsu, kyujutsu, and jujutsu through the practice of zen meditation.

 The practice of Zen was ideal for the Samurai way of life as it put emphasis on self-composure, vigilance, and tranquility in the face of death.
 Because of this, Zazen is called the religion of the Samurai.
-Even the great swordsman Musashi Miyamoto and some of the 47 Ronin were Zen adepts.
+Even the great swordsman Musashi Miyamoto was a Zen adept.

 Zen Buddhism also taught the Samurai to have an intimate awareness of death, and it stressed the importance of detachment from material possessions.
 Thus, Zen concepts became the heart and soul of the Bushido.

 Understanding true martial arts

 Many people in the Western world practice martial arts as a sport, without the spirit of Zen or the Bushido as their foundation.

 Without a foundation in Zen, one can hardly understand the full extent of the philosophy of the practice of martial arts.
 Without Zen, the practice of martial arts is a meaningless practice, and it becomes simply a sport like hockey or baseball.
 Of course, there is nothing wrong with sports, but they are only games that function as a form of amusement.
 However, the tradition of Budo, or Japanese martial arts, is of a higher dimension and is certainly more than a game.